Back to Blog

 Frequently Asked Questions

-Can I extract content from YouTube videos in languages other than English?
+Can I extract content from YouTube videos in other languages for multilingual research?

 Yes.
-Modern ASR models support 50+ languages. sipsip.ai handles multilingual content — the transcript is produced in the video's spoken language.
-For Spanish, French, German, Japanese, and Chinese content, accuracy is close to English.
+Modern ASR models support 50+ languages. sipsip.ai handles multilingual content and produces transcripts in the video's spoken language.
+For Spanish, French, German, Japanese, and Chinese conference talks and interviews, accuracy is close to English.
+For less common languages, expect higher error rates and plan for a verification pass.